 - it’s delivered to an excise warehouse approved to hold imported oil, or to an approved oil producer’s premises

 Other duties and taxes

 When you bring fuel into the UK from non-EU countries, you may need to follow the rules for payment of Customs Duty and VAT.
 This includes when it’s delivered to an excise warehouse or oil producer.

 Exporting or despatching oils from the UK

-You can ship oils from the UK, without payment of UK Fuel Duty in certain circumstances, to:
+You can ship oils from the UK without paying UK Fuel Duty, in certain circumstances, to: